Gertrude Barrows Bennett

-Gertrude Barrows Bennett (September 18, 1884 – February 2, 1948), known by the pseudonym Francis Stevens, was a pioneering author of fantasy and science fiction.
+Gertrude Barrows Bennett (September 18, 1884 – February 2, 1948), known by the pseudonym Francis Stevens, was a pioneering American author of fantasy and science fiction.
 Bennett wrote a number of fantasies between 1917 and 1923 and has been called "the woman who invented dark fantasy".

 Her most famous books include Claimed (which Augustus T. Swift, in a letter to The Argosy called "One of the strangest and most compelling science fantasy novels you will ever read") and the lost world novel The Citadel of Fear.

 Bennett also wrote an early dystopian novel, The Heads of Cerberus (1919).

 Life

 Gertrude Mabel Barrows was born in Minneapolis in 1884, to Charles and Caroline Barrows (née Hatch).
 Her father, a Civil War veteran from Illinois, died in 1892.
 Gertrude completed school through the eighth grade, then attended night school in hopes of becoming an illustrator (a goal she never achieved).
 Instead, she began working as a stenographer, a job she held on and off for the rest of her life.

 In 1909 Barrows married Stewart Bennett, a British journalist and explorer, and moved to Philadelphia.
 A year later her husband died during a tropical storm while on a treasure hunting expedition.
 With a new-born daughter to raise, Bennett continued working as a stenographer.
 When her father died toward the end of World War I, Bennett assumed care for her invalid mother.

 Virtually all of Bennett's work dates from 1917 to 1920, when she began to write short stories and novels to support the household.
 She stopped writing when her mother died in 1920; one later work published in 1923 appears to have been written during the late 'teens, and submitted to Weird Tales when that magazine was just starting up.

 In the mid-1920s, Bennett placed her daughter in the care of friends and moved to California.
 Because she was estranged from her daughter, for a number of years researchers believed Bennett died in 1939 – a 1939 letter from her daughter was returned as undeliverable, and her daughter did not hear from Bennett after this date.
 However, new research, including her death certificate, shows that she died in 1948.